Empirical Likelihood

 Troubleshooting:

-- Extreme weights: set a finite
+- Extreme weights: You can set a finite

-trim_cap; prefervariance_method = "bootstrap"for SE. - Ill-conditioned Jacobian (large
+trim_cap. - Ill-conditioned Jacobian (large

-fit$diagnostics$jacobian_condition_number): prefervariance_method = "bootstrap".
-You may also tighten solver tolerances viacontrol = list(xtol=..., ftol=..., maxit=...). - Convergence issues: check
+fit$diagnostics$jacobian_condition_number): You may tighten solver tolerances viacontrol = list(xtol=..., ftol=..., maxit=...). - Convergence issues: check

 fit$diagnostics$max_equation_residual, rescale predictors (standardize = TRUE), or reduce the number of constraints.